haggj/masters-thesis/draft/draft.md

   - ✅ N2.
 Standard Crypto
   - ✅ N3.
 Usability
   - ✅ N3.
 Simplicity of Design
   - ❌ N4.
-Resource utilization
+Resource utilization (duplicated data + encryption of application data with RSA is not efficient)

 ## 4.3 Key-Server
 Encrypt logs with unique symmetric key and store them in database.
 The symmetric key is stored on a trusted key server, which hands out the key to authorized users: After creation only the owner is allowed to access the key.
 The owner can add/revoke permissions of others to access the key.